nens/cookiecutter-python-app-template/{{ cookiecutter.project_name }}/README.rst

 If you want to upgrade all package versions, use pip-compile:

-  $ docker compose run --rm web pip-compile requirements.in
+  $ docker compose run --rm web pip-compile requirements/base.in
-  $ docker compose run --rm web pip-compile requirements-dev.in
+  $ docker compose run --rm web pip-compile requirements/dev.in

 If you want to selectively upgrade a package version (e.g. fastapi):

-  $ docker compose run --rm web pip-compile -P fastapi requirements.in
+  $ docker compose run --rm web pip-compile -P fastapi requirements/base.in